Atonement for sin: the rituals

 By involving the body, rituals recreate the experience of the truths they embody.
 This is spelled out in the case of the Passover, which was to commemorate the Exodus.
-Part of the commemoration was the eating of unleavened bread on that day and for seven more days (the Feast of the Unleavened Bread).
+Part of the commemoration was the eating of unleavened bread on that day and for six more days (the Feast of the Unleavened Bread).
 The specific reason for this ritual is that when they left Egypt they left in haste and hence had to eat unleavened bread because they had no time to bake bread the usual way (Deuteronomy 16:3).
 So the ritual required them to use not only the mind but also the body to remember the event.
 They would thus remember not only the fact, but also the feeling (leaving in haste), of the Exodus.
 Hence it recreates experience, not just recall memory.

 And recreating experience is important.
 The Passover was also intended to pass on the knowledge of their redemption from Egypt to the younger generation (Exodus 13:8), but this cannot be accomplished without the younger generation participating in the ritual.
 In Biblical understanding, knowledge is not what we call “information,” which is detached from experience.
 One has not acquired knowledge of something until one has experienced it in some way.
 This cannot happen without both the mind and the body being involved.
 Thus the claim made by theologian Theodore Jennings (1982: 112) that “ritual action is a way of gaining knowledge,” and not just “serves to transmit knowledge,” is not controversial.